Who were the Assyriologists and what did they find?

 What is Assyriology?

 It is a relatively young field, only coming into its own in the 19th century.
-Since then, however, it has made great strides in our understanding of one of the most important civilizations of the ancient world.
+Since then, however, it has made great strides in our understanding of one of the most ancient civilizations of the ancient world.

-The Sumerians were eventually replaced by the Babylonians, who ruled from about 1800 BCE until they were conquered by the Assyrians in the early first millennium BCE.
+The Sumerians were eventually replaced by the Babylonians, who ruled from about 1894 BCE until they were conquered by the Assyrians in the early first millennium BCE.

 Google Maps content is not displayed due to your current cookie settings.
 Click on the cookie policy (functional) to agree to the Google Maps cookie policy and view the content.
 You can find out more about this in the Google Maps privacy policy.